Last updated: July 05, 2025

 evaluated on each row.

-The SQL query that can calculate the percentage of rows that passed the check should be like:
+The SQL query that can calculate the percentage of rows that passed the check should look like the one below:

 SELECT